 - Pay & Performance Management Committee (PPMC) meets once a term

-The process of establishing 2 Local Advisory Boards (LABs) is underway, one at Perins School and one at Sun Hill Junior School, with elected parent and staff representatives plus Trustees attending on a rota basis.
-The LABs discuss school-related topics and make recommendations to the Trust Board.
+- Local Advisory Board meets once a term with elected parent and staff representatives of both schools, plus Trustees attending on a rota basis.
+The LABs discuss school-related topics and make recommendations to the Trust Board

 The ARC and PPMC are made up of Trustees (majority), as well as members of staff.
-The EHT is also the Accounting Officer for The Perins MAT, supported by the BM and the CFO.
+The EHT is also the Accounting Officer for The Perins MAT, supported by the Chief Operations Officer and Chief Financial Officer.

 The Members and Trustees of The Perins MAT bring a wealth of experience to their roles – finance, PR, local authority, religion, education, data analysis, premises, health & safety, human resources, strategy, business and fundraising, in both public and private sectors.